yanweijing/DAT505-GitHub/section 2/homework2/README.md

 render(); //Run the function render
 ```

-* Set the velocity of the object on the x and y axes.
+* Set the velocity of the object on the x and y axes,those objects can rotate in a Loop.